emilrh91/Rainydays/README.md

 - Checkout Page: A dedicated checkout page where users can review their selected items, enter shipping and payment information, and complete the purchase process.
 - About Page: An informative page providing background information about the Rainydays brand, its mission, and the company's commitment to quality and sustainability.
 - Contact Page: A contact form or contact information page where users can get in touch with the Rainydays team for inquiries, support, or partnership opportunities.
+-
 ## Installation

-To run the Rainydays project locally, follow these steps:

-Clone the GitHub repository: `git clone https://github.com/emilrh91/Rainydays.git` Open the project directory: `cd Rainydays`
+1. Clone the GitHub repository: `git clone https://github.com/emilrh91/Rainydays.git`
+2. Open the project directory: `cd Rainydays`

 ## Usage